Ballbreaker: Background

 Ballbreaker marked the return of drummer Phil Rudd, who had played with AC/DC from 1975 to 1983.
 Rudd had left during the Flick of the Switch sessions due to drug problems and his incompatibility with Malcolm Young.
 According to Arnaud Durieux's book AC/DC: Maximum Rock & Roll, Rudd attended AC/DC's show in Auckland in November 1991 and, after a friendly meeting with the band backstage, made an "open-ended pitch" to rejoin if anything changed with the band's current drummer Chris Slade.
 Durieux reports that the band eventually invited Rudd to rejoin and he accepted in August 1994, much to the chagrin of Slade, who had been recording demos with the band in London.
 Slade told Rock Hard France in June 2001 that he was so disappointed and disgusted that he did not touch his drum kit for three years.
 Slade would eventually rejoin the band for their performance at the 57th Annual Grammy Awards Ceremony and the 2015 Rock or Bust World Tour following Rudd's legal issues involving illegal drug possession and threatening to kill his former personal assistant, both of which forced him out of the band a second time.

-Ballbreaker is also significant for being the only AC/DC album produced by Rick Rubin.
+Ballbreaker is the only AC/DC album produced by Rick Rubin.
 Rubin had been a long-time fan of the band; former AC/DC engineer Tony Platt recalls overhearing the producer working with the Cult on their 1987 LP Electric:

-Rubin's first assignment with AC/DC had been "Big Gun," which appeared on the soundtrack for the Arnold Schwarzenegger movie Last Action Hero.
-The song was a hit, becoming Billboards #1 rock track and hit #5 on the Canadian charts.
+Rubin's first assignment with AC/DC had been "Big Gun", which appeared on the soundtrack for the Arnold Schwarzenegger movie Last Action Hero.
+The song was a hit, becoming Billboards number 1 rock track and hit number 5 on the Canadian charts.